fosterrath-mila/ift6759/syllabus.md

 **Please not that both the time and place of the Friday course have been changed from the original schedule.**

 ### Office Hours
-- Ankit Vani: Tuesday 14:00-15:00, room J09 at Mila (in the 6666 St-Urbain building).
-Note that Ankit will be away from Feb 13 to 21 inclusively.
+- Ankit Vani: Tuesday 14:00-15:00, room J09 at Mila (in the 6650 St-Urbain building).
+Note that Ankit will be away between Feb 13 to 21 inclusively.
 - Breandan Considine: Friday 11:30-12:30, Cube 08 at Mila (in the 6650 St-Urbain building)
 - Krishna Murthy: Friday 11:30-12:30, room D07 at Mila (in the 6666 St-Urbain building)